OVGU-VET-TechEd/ASSET_AI_Learning_Nuggets/LO5.1.1_Personal_Development_AI_in_TVET_Lesson_Design.md

 ---

-# Personal Development with AI in TVET Education
+# AI for Professional Development - Using AI to Enable Lifelong Professional Learning

-**Discover AI Tools for Your Professional Growth Journey**
+** A virtual leanring module on AI for professional developmetn in TVET**

 > **Learning Objective:** After completing this learning nugget, you will be able to **identify AI tools** (such as chatbots and recommendation systems) that support ongoing learning, and **explain how they can help you manage** your own professional development in TVET.